codergirl2320/react-pet-blog/README.md

 ----
 ## Approach Taken
-1. Evaluate the strengths and weaknesses of the team members
+1. Evaluate the strengths of the team members.
-2. Begin Agile approach by assigning backend and frontend files
+2. Begin Agile approach by assigning backend and frontend files.
 3. Meet MVP as soon as possible.
-3. Work on stretch goals
+3. Work on stretch goals.
 4. Test every day and debug.

 ----